Confused about your exam or college applications?

 Tip #2: Make Short Notes

-While practising, make short and clear notes of frequently used theorems, formulas and calculation.
+While practising, make short and clear notes of frequently used theorems, formulas and calculations.
 These will provide you with a single source to refer to for your preparation and save you the hassle of searching through the books again and again.

 Tip #3: Learn To Manage Time